Choose your settings

 Decide on a fixed year-end date1

-Did you know a company can choose when their fiscal year will end?
+Did you know that a company can choose when their fiscal year will end?

 If you’ve just set up your corporation and decided that the end of your first fiscal year will be November 30, you’ll have to keep that date for all subsequent years.
 You’ll have 6 months (in this case until May 31) to file your taxes.
-However, you will have to ensure that the tax balance is paid within 2 or 3 months (depending on the tax rules applicable to the company’s specific situation) after the fiscal year end in order to avoid interest.
+However, to avoid interest, you’ll have to ensure that the tax balance is paid within 2 or 3 months (depending on the tax rules applicable to the company’s specific situation) after the fiscal year end.

 Depending on your situation, certain times may be better than others for your fiscal year-end.
 Here’s an example of a fiscal year that ends on January 31:

-- The shareholder would not have to pay taxes on this amount until April 30, 2026 (the normal filing date for the 2025 tax return).
+• The shareholder wouldn’t have to pay taxes on this amount until April 30, 2026 (the normal filing date for the 2025 tax return).

 Useful information about tax rates